mihirchakma/oop-python/README.md

 # Object Oriented Programming in Python

-**Object-oriented programming (OOP)** in Python is a way of designing applications using objects and classes.
+**Object-oriented programming (OOP)** in Python is a way of designing applications using **objects** and **classes**.
 Objects are self-contained entities that contain both data and behavior.
 Classes are blueprints for creating objects.

 OOP is a powerful programming paradigm that can help you write more modular, reusable, and secure code.
-It is based on four core principles:
+It is based on **Four Core** principles:

 - **Encapsulation:** Encapsulation is the idea of wrapping data and the methods that work on data within one unit.
 This makes your code more secure and easier to maintain.